4impact/madcow/documentation/basic operations/_posts/2012-11-01-Verify-Not-Text.md

 ## Usage
 {% highlight bash %}
-verifyNotText = "text to verify not on this page"
+verifyNotText = "<<text to verify not on this page>>"
 {% endhighlight %}

 ## Examples
 {% highlight bash %}
 verifyNotText = "123456789"
+verifyNotText = "Only shown on page sometimes"
 {% endhighlight %}